Exill18/Exill18/README.md

 ### hey there
-My name is Francisco, im currently doing a Ctesp.
+My name is Francisco, im currently doing a Ctesp in IPT(Instituto Politécnico de Tomar).
+1st year.

 **languages and tools that im currently learning or have learned:**